iturdikulov/notes/my_routine.md

 ## 2. Work session, focusing on the most important tasks ~ 3 hours

+- Remove devices from charging if required, connect tokens.
 - Disable distractions (`dnd`), prepare water, breath deeply and start.
+- Set "Working" music playlist.
-- Warmup a little with easy to-do tasks, then go to most important ones.
+- Warmup a little with easy tasks, then go to most important ones.
 - Focus on **main tasks**, go from hard to easy or important to less important.
 - Limit timing for tasks, to avoid go too deep, we can always go back and refactor/improve features.